-I'm an incoming Postdoctoral Fellow at the University of Pennsylvania’s Center on Digital Culture and Society.
-I recently earned my PhD in Communication at the University of Southern California’s Annenberg School for Communication and Journalism.
+I'm a Postdoctoral Fellow at the University of Pennsylvania’s Center on Digital Culture and Society.
+I earned my PhD in Communication at the University of Southern California’s Annenberg School for Communication and Journalism.

 My work focuses on critical-historical approaches to information, with emphases on the prehistories and afterlives of data-intensive systems.

-My dissertation–Sunsetting: Platform Closure and the Construction of Digital Cultural Loss–examined the process of social media closure and content deletion in order to ask about the future of cultural memory.
+My current major project examines the process of social media platform closure and content deletion in order to ask about the future of cultural memory.

 Research related to these themes has been published or is forthcoming from outlets including Feminist Media Studies, First Monday, the International Journal of Communication, the Computer Communication Review, and elsewhere.
 (Many of these are open access, but please email for PDFs if not!)